joeblew999/pb-stack/README.md

 - Scale out - The Load balancer automatically forwards any request to the nearest Data Center.

 - Network failure tolerant - The NATS Cluster will ensure any PB will catchup.

+TODO

+- A PB Schema change requires a global "stop the world and sync " to be co-ordinated.
+Write a basic CLI to do this, which will be put into PC and later used by TOFU to make it automatic.

 ### DataStar ( DS )